abusch419/lyrics-thing/README.md

-# Metrics
+# Python Sveltekit Starter 2024

-This is how rainsound.ai tracks its key metrics.
+This is a starter template for how rainsound.ai builds python/sveltekit apps in 2024.

-See the backend and frontend Readme for info on how to run the app.